os-fpga/1st-CLaaS/doc/DevelopersGuide.md

   - Software (`sw`): An optional mode where the RTL kernel is not utilized.
 Custom C++ code is required to provide emulated kernel behavior.
   - Simulation (`sim`): Verilator is used for 2-state simulation of the custom RTL kernel.
 Verilator creates a C++ model of the kernel which is directly compiled in with the host executable.
 The Host Application C++ code controls the kernel clock and decides when to send/receive data to/from the kernel.
-  - Hardware Emulation (`hw_emu`): This mode is supported by Xilinx SDAccel on AWS.
+  - Hardware Emulation (`hw_emu`): This mode is supported by Xilinx Vitis on AWS.
 All FPGA logic is simulated, including the custom kernel and surrounding shell logic.
 This runs much slower than Simulation.
   - Hardware (`hw`): Uses a real F1 FPGA.

 Generally, most kernel development is done in Simulation.
 Hardware Emulation is used to refine the implementation of the design and may catch a few new bugs because of 4-state modeling and test bench differences.
 Hardware compilation is primarily for testing the application at speed and for deployment.